iainctduncan/scheme-for-pd/README.md

 * Docs for s4pd do not yet exist, but the help file shows all features
 * Much of the documentation for Scheme for Max applies https://iainctduncan.github.io/scheme-for-max-docs/
-* The examples in the "Learn Scheme for Max" ebook should basically all work, https://iainctduncan.github.io/learn-scheme-for-max/
+* For people new to Scheme or Lisp, the  "Learn Scheme for Max" ebook is here https://iainctduncan.github.io/learn-scheme-for-max/

 Please let me know in GitHub issues or on the GitHub discussion page if